priyanshii1111/priyanshii1111/README.md

 # Hey there, you amazing human being!
 I'm Priyanshi 👋

 I'm a BCA student obsessed with turning ideas into code, solving problems that make my brain scream, and building projects that actually matter.
-Currently learning Java and strengthening my fundamentals while working on my first chatbot project.
+Currently learning Python Java and strengthening my fundamentals while working on my first chatbot project.

 ---